1968 Scotland storm: Rest of Europe

 In Denmark, officials in Copenhagen said that eight people died in the country from the storm.

 Aftermath

 After the storm moved away, the death toll continued to rise.
-30 people died from repairing houses.
+30 people died in accidents during subsequent house repairs.
 On 16 January 1968, about 150 troops from Edinburgh came to Glasgow to help with the clean-up operation.
 There was little national press coverage of the storm, despite it affecting most of northern England, Northern Ireland and Scotland.
 An interest-free loan of £500,000 was given by the Labour Government to the affected areas.
 Singer Frankie Vaughan began to raise funds for the victims of the storm by holding a special concert at Alhambra Theatre in Glasgow.

 After the devastation of the storm in the area, the Glasgow City Council quickly imposed a new policy to improve housing in the city.